rubenvanstaden/spira/docs/_build/html/_sources/_1_overview.rst.txt

 Introduction
 ============

-Parameters are derived from the ``spira.Parameter`` class.
-The ``ParameterInitializer`` is responsible for storing the parameters of an instance.
-To define parameters the class has to inherit from the ``ParameterInitializer`` class.
+Parameters are derived from the :py:class:`spira.Parameter` class.
+The :py:class:`ParameterInitializer` is responsible for storing the parameters of an instance.
+To define parameters the class has to inherit from the :py:class:`ParameterInitializer` class.
 The following code creates a layer object with a number parameter.

 .. code-block:: python